SCIInstitute/ShapeWorks/docs/deep-learning/deep-ssm.md

 * `out_dir`: Path to the directory to store the torch loaders.
 * `data_aug_csv`: The path to the csv containing original and augmented data, which is the output when running data augmentation as detailed in [Data Augmentation for Deep Learning](data-augmentation.md).
 * `batch_size`: The batch size for training data.
 The default value is 1.
-* `down_factor` determines if the images should be downsampled for faster training, for example a value of 1 indicates the images should not be downsampled and a value of 0.5 indicates the images should be downsampled to half of their original size.
-Default is 1.
+* `down_factor` Determines if the images should be downsampled for faster training.
+For example a value of 1 indicates the images should not be downsampled, while a value of 0.5 indicates the images should be downsampled to half of their original size.
+The default value is 1.
-* `down_dir` The directory which downsampled image should be written to.
+* `down_dir` The directory to which downsampled images should be written.
 The default value is `None`.

 ### Get test torch loader